Make Your Enrollment Deposit

 Mail Your Deposit

-If you prefer to make your enrollment deposit by mail, you will need a check in any 100 dollar increment between $200-$500 made payable to Stonehill College.
+If you prefer to make your enrollment deposit by mail, you will need a check for $300 made payable to Stonehill College.
 Please also include your application reference number on the check.

 Mail Your Deposit To: